“If you walk the footsteps of a stranger, you’ll learn things you never knew you never knew.”

 Plus, learning through song is a lot of fun, which keeps you engaged and excited to study.

 Disney songs in particular are helpful, as chances are you’ve seen the films a hundred times and already know the stories and songs.
 That means you won’t get lost and can easily contextualize the new words you’re hearing.

 Plus, since they’re geared towards younger audiences, they typically feature basic vocabulary and grammar that even beginner French learners shouldn’t have too much trouble with.
 They’re also short enough to give you some great language practice without taking up too much of your time.

 Since Disney movies are extremely popular, they’ve all been translated into French.
 You have all the options you could ever want for some fun, animated French sing-alongs.
 Most of the French versions of Disney songs are available on YouTube, giving you easy and free access to both the music and the French lyrics with their English translations.

 Sing Your Way to Fluency with the Lyrics of 7 Disney Songs in French

-You can focus on the words that are unfamiliar to you—everyone gets a different lesson, even from the same videos!
+FluentU lets you learn French from real-world content like music videos, commercials, news broadcasts, cartoons and inspiring talks.
 The videos are organized by genre and learning level, so it’s easy to find the ones that work for you.
 Disney lovers will enjoy songs from “Frozen,” views of Disneyland Paris and more.
-Check out the full video library for free with a FluentU trial.

 Without further ado, here are seven French Disney songs guaranteed to teach you French and entertain you—happy singing!